raivivek/raivivek.github.io/content/programming/gsoc-16-wrap-up.md

 --------

-1. <small id=1>Variations in DNA arise all the time due to intrinsic error rates in various biological process (DNA replication, DNA transcription, for example).
+1. <small id=1>Variations in DNA arise all the time due to intrinsic error rates in the various biological process (DNA replication, DNA transcription, for example).
-However, most of these changes are *neutral* and do not affect the organism in any way, while others are auto corrected by cellular machinery.
-Rarely, a few variations occur in critical regions of the genome (a gene that codes critical protein, for example) and manage to escape correction.
+However, most of these changes are *neutral* and do not affect the organism in any way, while others are auto-corrected by cellular machinery.
+Rarely, a few variations occur in critical regions of the genome (a gene that codes an essential protein, for example) and manage to escape correction.
 This variation (including the phenotype or disease it may be responsible for!) could then propagate through the population via sexual recombination.</small>